brechtvdv/Article-Open-Traffic-Lights/content/abstract.md

 <!-- Object       -->

 <!-- Findings     -->
-We found that publishing the data as time sorted Linked Data Fragments allow mechanisms for long-term preservation which are efficient for archiving institutions that use tape libraries.
+We found that publishing traffic lights data as time sorted Linked Data Fragments allow mechanisms for synchronising and re-using an archive to retrieve historical observations.
+By focusing on knowledge preservation instead of byte preservation, fragments can be merged into bigger files.
+This increases the feasability to use tape storage for long-term preservation of sensor data.
 <!-- Conclusion and Perspectives -->
-By making these data available on the Web, a collaboration from cities with archiving institutions becomes more feasible for long-term preservation of timeseries data.
+By making these data available on the Web, cities can collaborate with archiving institutions for the long-term preservation of timeseries data.